 It’s not as bad as it sounds.

 Picture it Machu Picchu just 30 feet shy of 8,000 feet or 2,430M, and intact and Inca Citadel.
 So perfect the design its stone buildings need no mortar and had built-in plumbing.
-I was sitting under a shade-giving umbrella in the cafe near the entrance, which is where bus stop to bring in new travelers and take the weary ones back down the mountain.
-Which is perfect because I don’t climb/hike/walk up any mountains.
-I saw our guide for the entire Peru trip was at the stop and pointed to the cafe where I was going to wait until it was time for our group to leave.
-I was early so it was just 2 or 3 people from our group, out of 30.
+I was sitting under a shade-giving umbrella in the cafe near the entrance, which is where the bus stop to bring in new travelers and take the weary ones back down the mountain.
+This is perfect because I don’t climb/hike/walk up any mountains.
+I saw our guide for the entire Peru trip was at the stop and pointed to the cafe where I would wait until it was time for our group to leave.
+I was early, so it was just 2 or 3 people from our group, out of 30.

-I would look up every couple of mins and saw some other people on the tour waiting around (in direct sunlight like people who don’t burn in 3 mins) so I keep on reading.
-I was thinking the group would wave me over when it was time to depart.
-The group was thinking I’m a grown a** adult (not really I’m still not an adult) and I would join them myself (like an adult would).
+I would look up every couple of minutes and saw some other people on tour waiting around (in direct sunlight like people who don’t burn in 3 minutes), so I kept on reading.
+I thought the group would wave me over when it was time to depart.
+The group thought I was a grown adult (not really, I’m still not an adult), and I would join them myself (like an adult would).

-The next time I looked up, darn you book for being so entertaining, I didn’t see anyone from the group.
+The next time I looked up (darn you book for being so entertaining), I didn’t see anyone from the group.
 I waited for the next bus thinking our guide would take the next one up to collect everyone else.
-It wasn’t just my group boarding it’s everyone on the mountain that doesn’t want to walk down.
-I waited around two bus trips and realized I just needed to go down myself, it’s two US dollars to get down so no issue.
+It wasn’t just my group boarding.
+It was everyone on the mountain that doesn’t want to walk down.
+I waited around two bus trips and realized I just needed to go down myself, and it’s two US dollars to get down, so no issue.

 At the bottom of Machu Picchu is a town called Machupicchu, Machupicchu Pueblo, or Aguas Calientes.
-It is literally a one-road town, the road goes from the train station through the restaurants, hotels, B&B, shops to the Bus station.
+It is literally a one-road town, and the road goes from the train station through the restaurants, hotels, B&B, shops to the Bus station.
 This is where you queue up for the ride up the mountain.
-So even I with no sense of direction could make my way back to the train station.
-Our guide told us before we left the train station this is where we all meet up if you break off to explore, we just had to be at the station before the last train left.
+So even I, with no sense of direction, could make my way back to the train station.
+Our guide told us before we left the train station that we all meet up if we break off to explore; we just had to be at the station before the last train left.

 Below is a beautifully rendered map to help orientate everyone.